Learn Dutch vocabulary

 B2 a convention or agreed rule between people noun

-How many Dutch words do you actually need?
+How many words do you need to be fluent in Dutch?

 Vocabulary researchers measure Dutch word size in word families — a root word and its common derived forms.
 The CEFR thresholds below reflect research by Schrooten, Vermeer, and Nation adapted to Dutch.